The MSc in Evolutionary and Developmental Biology is a 2 year (120 ECTS) Master’s of Science programme.

 Optional courses (6 ECTS per semester) run either in modules or for half semesters.

-Students of the MSc in Evolutionary and Developmental Biology can also apply to spend the 2nd semester of the first year at UPMC or to participate in the International Curie/UPMC Developmental Biology course at the beginning of their second year.
+Students of the MSc in Evolutionary and Developmental Biology can also apply to spend the 2nd semester of the first year at one of the participating universities or to participate in the International Curie/Sorbonne Université Developmental Biology course in Paris at the beginning of their second year.